Skip to content

 edikt teaches Claude to respond to how you naturally talk — no need to remember slash commands.

 After /edikt:init, your CLAUDE.md includes a trigger table.
 Claude reads it at session start and knows what to do when you ask everyday questions.
+The table matches intent, not exact phrases — if the meaning is close, Claude runs the right command.

 How it works in practice